 - Health Savings Accounts – If you have an HSA you can use the pre-tax money in your account to pay for the premium.

 - Asset-Based or Hybrid policies – These are life insurance or annuities with a rider for long-term care.
 Careful, only a handful are actually a long-term care benefit.
 However, one of these policies can provide you with the flexibility of both a long-term care benefit or a death benefit.
 They are expensive but can be paid with a single premium.

 - Health and Family History - Make sure the specialist asks you detailed questions about your health, family history, and retirement plans.
-Underwritingcriteria varies with each insurance company.
-If they are not asking you detailed questions then find another specialist.
+Underwritingcriteria vary with each insurance company.
+If they are not asking you detailed questions, then find another specialist.

 Be sure you start planning before your health changes.
 Every insurance company has different underwriting criteria.
-It is always best to start your research in your 40s or 50s but a specialist can help you at most ages.
+It is always best to start your research in your 40s or 50s, but a specialist can help you at most ages.

 Advertising and Marketing Opportunities on LTC NEWS

 LTC NEWS offers many marketing and advertising opportunities, including sponsored content and sponsorship of the website's most popular areas.
 These marketing opportunities are ideal for businesses, including, but not limited to:

 - financial advisors